nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 }
 ```

 As was the case for `Borrow`, `ToOwned` has only one method.
 However, this trait is much more confusing (to me) because it has an associated type `Owned` with this weird `Borrow<Self>` bound on it.
 What could possibly be the point of that?
-Well, we know from our previous exploration of the `Borrow` trait that `Owned: Borrow<Self>` means that `&Self` can be borrowed from `&Owned`, but this fact alone does not shed much light on it for me.
+We know from our previous exploration of the `Borrow` trait that `Owned: Borrow<Self>` means that `&Self` can be borrowed from `&Owned`, but this fact alone does not shed much light on it for me.
 Maybe the docs say something about it?

  > A generalization of `Clone` to borrowed data.
  >